With a new year upon us, what better time to discuss some of the trends set to shape the retail landscape in 2019 and beyond.

 Customisation in Retail

 Whereas personalisation puts the power in the hands of the retailer, customisation is all about giving control to the customer.
-2018 saw several savvy retailers reshaping their retail experience by offering customers the chance to build their own products – whether it’s shoes, artwork, or clothing.
+2018 saw several savvy retailers reshaping their retail and exhibition design experience by offering customers the chance to build their own products – whether it’s shoes, artwork, or clothing.
 Mass customisation puts power and choice in the consumer’s hands, while serving retailers with insights into what shoppers really want.
 Over the next year we can expect more of the same, with pop-ups and activation events putting the customer at the heart of the experience.

 The future of retail is increasingly being shaped by the ever-evolving technological landscape, and the changing relationship with customers and brands.
 As Generation Z come to the fore, a new type of brick-and-mortar retail is emerging – one that promises plenty of opportunities for creativity, growth and meaningful relationships.